Chemoradiotherapy With or Without Atezolizumab in Treating Patients With Localized Muscle Invasive Bladder Cancer

 - Patients must have histologically proven, T2-T4a N0M0 urothelial carcinoma of the bladder within 120 days prior to randomization and no intervening treatment between the histologic proof and randomization.
 Patients with mixed urothelial carcinoma will be eligible for the trial, but the presence of small cell carcinoma will make a patient ineligible.
 Patients with lymph nodes >= 1.0 cm in shortest cross-sectional diameter on imaging (computed tomography [CT]/magnetic resonance imaging [MRI] of abdomen and pelvis) must have a biopsy of the enlarged lymph node showing no tumor involvement within 70 days prior to randomization.
 These patients may be suitable for neoadjuvant chemotherapy and radical cystectomy and are eligible for this trial if they seek out a bladder sparing treatment strategy, however patients who have received prior systemic chemotherapy for bladder cancer are not eligible for the trial.

 - Patients must undergo a transurethral resection of bladder tumor (TURBT) within 70 days prior to randomization.
-In a situation where a patient is referred from outside to the enrolling institution, patient must have a repeat cystoscopy by the urologist who will be following the patient on the clinical trial to assess the adequacy of the prior TURBT.
+In a situation where a patient is referred from outside to the enrolling institution, patient must have a repeat office cystoscopy by the urologist who will be following the patient on the clinical trial to assess the adequacy of the prior TURBT.
+This cystoscopy can be performed in urologist office without general anesthesia.
 Patient may then undergo repeat TURBT if deemed necessary as standard of care by the treating urologist.
 Patients may have either completely or partially resected tumors as long as the treating urologist attempted maximal resection.
-Patient must not have T4b disease.
+Patient must not have T4b disease

 - Patients must undergo radiological staging within 70 days prior to randomization.
 Imaging of chest, abdomen, and pelvis must be performed using CT or MRI.
 Patients must not have evidence of T4bN1-3 disease.
 Eligibility is based on the local radiology report.